stanford-crfm/levanter/docs/Blog-Post.md

 [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax/), though it is mostly unmaintained now and uses older, quasi-deprecated JAX APIs for distributed training.

-## A New Codebase for Foundation Model Training
+## A New Codebase for Training Foundation Models

 Despite the wide array of existing frameworks, when we started, we found that none of them fully addressed our needs.
 At CRFM, we focused on three fundamental goals: